UCI-GDIM32-W25/hw1-EliaszSO/README.md

 ## Open-Source Assets
 If you added any other outside assets, list them here!
 - [Sprout Lands sprite asset pack](https://cupnooble.itch.io/sprout-lands-asset-pack) - character and item sprites

+## Prof comments
+This Devlog was fantastic and very clearly connects the break-down activity, including the object's attributes and actions, to the code that you wrote.
+Thank you for addressing the prompt, and keep up the good work for future Devlogs!

+Also, I liked that you made the plants grow over time!
+I look forward to seeing what you build for our final project.

+Thank you for formatting your Devlog well.
+Make sure to put your activitiy and Devlog under the correct headers.
+You can also remove the prompt text.
+This helps make the Devlogs readable for the grading team.
+See also the [README formatting guide here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).